saniya8023/ConvoAI/Docs/Architecture.md

 ## Storage

-LocalStorage
+Browser Local Storage

 Stores:

-- Notes
+• Notes
-- Conversation titles
+• Conversation titles
-- Conversation history
+• Conversation history
+• Selected mentors

-No cloud database is used in MVP.
+No cloud database is used in the MVP.

 ---